NHL teams aim to fill arenas, drawing fans away from screens

 “It was an expensive choice,” Larson said.
 “I would’ve hated to foot the bill for it.”

-NHL teams are invested in enhancing game-day experiences, knowing there’s a lot at stake to keep them coming to arenas instead of staying at home.
+Like franchises in other sports and leagues, NHL teams are invested in enhancing game-day experiences, knowing there is a lot at stake to keep them coming to arenas instead of staying at home.

-Franchises with a lot of fans at their games strive for ways to keep them and those who regularly have empty patches of seats are trying to come up with creative ways to get people to witness the sport in person.

 “Our biggest competitor is Netflix,” San Jose Sharks vice president Doug Bentz said.
 “The one advantage we have over Netflix is you’re a part of a community at a Sharks game.
 We want more of that in our world where so many are stuck on devices in isolation or binge-watching on a couch maybe with one other person.”